emily-lambrou/merged_pr_qatesting/README.md

 1. A GitHub repository where you want to enable this action.
 2. A GitHub project board with a custom status field added.
-3. A Token (Classic) with permissions to repo:*, read:user, user:email, read:project
+3. A Token (Classic) with permissions to repo:*, read:user, user:email, project:*

 ### Inputs